najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Assignment 1/README.md

 - Apply : <br>
   a) Branching/ selection (if..else)<br>
   b) Loop/ repetition (repeat..until/ do..while)<br>
   c) User-defined function flow chart.
-Besides the main function flow chart, at least ONE more other function flow chart.
-Use appropriate arguments for the function.<br>
+Besides the main function flow chart, at least one more other function flow chart.
+Use appropriate arguments for the function.
 - Save the file using the required naming format
 - Submit the flowchart through the eLearning platform